andrewhead/pdf-component-library/ui/demo/README.md

 # How to get this demo to work

+Note --- make sure you are using Node.js with major version 16.
+It is quite likely these steps will fail otherwise.
+You can download nvm and use nvm to download Node.js with `nvm use 16`.
+You also need to make sure that you already have `yarn` installed and accessible from the command line.

 To get this to work, I had to do something along the lines of...

 1. `cd ../library/` (go into the folder containing the pdf-component-library library)